“Women’s bodies and dancers inspire me.”

 My teachers from Israel, Ronit Goldschmidt Marina Malamud, and Gil Shani are amazing painters and inspired me a lot.
 I recently discovered Jason Line and Shannon Cartier Lucy, and I love their work.
 As an artist, Pina Bausch is blowing my mind.

 Who would you like to work with someday and why?

 I would like to work closely with professional dancers.
 Women’s bodies and dancers inspire me.
 I love to work with people where there is an exciting flow and chemistry.
 We started a project with my partner, I’m curious to see where it goes.

 “I love to work with people where there is an exciting flow and chemistry.”

 A new project coming up or an idea you want to work on?

 Plenty.
 Many paintings in my head now, so I have to start to paint them out.
 Also, we started an Atelier in Budapest with my brother which is a big project for us now.
 We host workshops weekly.
 I also organized artist retreats in the past which is something I would like to come back to work on in the future.

 Finish the sentence „More important than my career is…“

-I like to look at life as creation, and the flow of this creation is important for me.
+I like to look at life as a creation, and the flow of this creation is important to me.
 I try to follow my intuition.
-By luck it leads me to this beautiful career, and I’m grateful for it.
+Luck it leads me to this beautiful career, and I’m grateful for it.
 But it can lead me somewhere else as well, and it will be fine.

 2021: Where are we going?